-A new social media campaign kicked off earlier in 2014.
-Called “Advanced Energy for Life” (AEFL), it is an opaque attempt to tie the use of burning coal with reducing poverty in the developing world.
-A project of the US company Peabody Energy, it looked like yet another crass corporate attempt to greenwash itself, but then, just as Prime Minister Tony Abbott declared coal is “good for humanity”, it exploded in popularity… or did it?
+A new social media campaign called “Advanced Energy for Life” (AEFL) kicked off earlier in 2014.
+It was immediately clear this was an opaque attempt to tie the use of burning coal with reducing poverty in the developing world (when it makes things worse).
+A project of the US company Peabody Energy, I investigated this greenwash attempt, as it came at the time Prime Minister Tony Abbott declared coal is “good for humanity”, and appeared to be gaining a lot of followers very quickly.

 Peabody is the world’s largest coal company, and it has seen its fortunes crash in recent years.
 With the help global PR giant Burson-Marsteller – infamous for its handling of the 1984 Union Carbide gas leak in Bhopal and its strong historical tobacco industry ties – it is now scrambling to rebrand its dirty product as “good for humanity” with AEFL.

 The company claimed at the G20 the campaign has prompted “500,000 people to lobby G20 leaders on the issue of energy poverty”.

 By 500,000 people, Peabody means its approximately 430,000 Facebook Likes and 124,000 Twitter followers (As of today, 127k).
 From very small initial numbers its supporters suddenly exploded in volume – conveniently in the lead up to the G20, where Peabody was sponsoring a side event.